k0f1/Pneumonia-algorithm/FDA_Submission.md

   _This is a plot of F1 Scores v Thresholds._

   ![F1 Scores plot](/Figure/f1-scores.jpeg)

+  Highest f1 score is 0.34 and this corresponds to a threshold value of 0.38

 **Final Threshold and Explanation:**
-* Best_threshold = 40
+* Best_threshold = 38
-The decision model for this threshold was based the calculation two thresholds, from  F1 scored weighted by a precision value of 0.8 and recall value of 0.8.
+The decision model for this threshold was based the calculation two thresholds, from  F1 scored weighted by a precision value of 0.8 and recall value of 0.8 and the point of highest f1 score both converged on recall weighted performance parameter as the best threshold for my device.

-The threshold value from the for recall of 0.8 was chosed because, it is important for the algorithm to pick all postive cases of pneumonia.
+It is important for the algorithm to pick all postive cases of pneumonia.
 Missing cases of pneumonia is not accepetable.
 Recall is more valuable under the circumstance where a negative test means you have a high chance of not having the disease.

 ### 4. Databases
  (For the below, include visualizations as they are useful and relevant)